tailrdigital/sulu-messenger-failed-queue-bundle/README.md

 # Sulu Messenger Failed Queue

 This package provides a Sulu admin panel for managing the failed messages in the failure queue of symfony/messenger.

-Via the admin interface you are able to check the error/exception details of each failed message, and you can trigger a requeue/retry if needed.
+Via the admin panel you are able to check the error/exception details of each failed message, and you can trigger a requeue/retry if needed.

 ## Demo
 ![Sulu Messenger Failed Queue In Action](/doc/images/sulu-messenger-failed-queue.gif)